astrogust30/Anonymousforareason2/README.md

 4. **Access the UI**:
     - Open a web browser and navigate to **`http://localhost:5000`**.
-5. Add your API key in "app.py" Line 12.
+5. Add your API key in "config.py".

 ## Design Choices